stateful/docs.runme.dev/docs/guide/k8s-secret.md

 ### **Create a KMS Key**

-Next, create a [KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys) in AWS.
-This key will be used to encrypt and decrypt your secrets.

-To create a KMS key with a specific name, use the `--description` option followed by the name of the key, in this case, `runme-key`.
+Firstly, you need to create a [KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys) in AWS to encrypt and decrypt your secrets.
+You can create a KMS key with a specific name by using the `--description` option followed by the name of the key, for example, `runme-key`.

-use the `jq -r` to parse the JSON input recieved from `aws kms create-key` command and extract the value associated with the `KeyId` field
+To extract the value associated with the `KeyId` field, use `jq -r` to parse the JSON input from the `aws kms create-key` command.

-Use the [Chain Cell Output](https://docs.runme.dev/getting-started/features#chain-cell-output) feature to transfer the stdout result of the last execution into your next execution To create an `alias`
+You can transfer the stdout result of the last execution to your next execution using the [Chain Cell Output](https://docs.runme.dev/getting-started/features#chain-cell-output) feature.
+To create an alias, refer to the image below:

 ![kms-key](../../static/img/guide-page/kms-create-keys.png)

-You can save it straight to the runme cloud for future use or reference, using the runme [auto-save](../configuration/auto-save) feature
+Lastly, you can save it to the runme cloud for future use or reference using the runme auto-save feature.

 ### **Configure SOPS**

-Create a `SOPS` configuration file, this file specifies how `SOPS` should encrypt your secrets and what encryption keys to use.
+To configure `SOPS`, you need to create a configuration file that specifies how SOPS should encrypt your secrets and what encryption keys to use.
+Here's how you can do it:

-1. The first code block sets the variable, it prompts for you to input the value.
+1. Use the first code block to set the variable and input the value.
-2. The second block creates the `sops.yaml` file
+2. Use the second block to create the `sops.yaml` file.
-3. The third block confirms and check if the file was created correctly
+3. Finally, use the third block to confirm and check if the file was created correctly.

+Refer to the image below for a better understanding of the process:

 ![configuresops](../../static/img/guide-page/configuresops.png)

 ### **Encrypt Your Secrets**

-Encrypt your secrets seamlessly using SOPS and AWS KMS, no more cryptic commands; each step is laid out for you to follow along effortlessly.
+Encrypt your sensitive information with ease using SOPS and AWS KMS. follow each step effortlessly.

 ![encrypt-sops](../../static/img/guide-page/encryptsops.png)

-the secrets in your `runme-secrets.yaml`  gets encrypt an piped into another file `runme-secrets-enc.yaml`
+Your secrets within `runme-secrets.yaml` will be encrypted and transferred to `runme-secrets-enc.yaml`.

 ### **Decrypt Your Secrets**